imxieyi/waifu2x-ios/README.md

 [![](appstore.svg)](https://itunes.apple.com/app/waifu2x/id1286485858)

 ## Introduction
 This is a [Core ML](https://developer.apple.com/documentation/coreml) implementation of [waifu2x](https://github.com/nagadomi/waifu2x).
 The target of this project is to run waifu2x models right on iOS devices even without network.
+For macOS version please refer to [waifu2x-mac](https://github.com/imxieyi/waifu2x-mac).

 ## Requirements
  - XCode 9+
  - iOS 11+

 ## Image format
 Images with `RGB` color space works fine.
-Others should be converted to `RGB` before processing otherwise output image will broken.
+Others should be converted to `RGB` before processing otherwise output image will be broken.
 Alpha channel is scaled using [bicubic interpolation](https://en.wikipedia.org/wiki/Bicubic_interpolation).
 Generally it runs on GPU.
 It automatically falls back to CPU if image is too large for Metal to process, which is extremely slow.
+(A bad idea)

 ## About models
 This repository includes all the models converted from [waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe). **If you want to dig into Core ML, it is recommended that you should convert them by yourself.**